dobyfreejr/Winston2.0/README.md

 4. **Regular Analysis**: Build up your threat intelligence database
 5. **Team Workflow**: Assign cases and track progress

-This is a **production-ready SOC platform** with no test data - everything you see will be based on your actual threat intelligence analysis and case management activities!
+This is a **production-ready SOC platform** with API-driven network analysis - send your network data via API and see it visualized in real-time on the Network Analysis page!